2019 Recruiting Announcement -- Vanderbilt DBMI’s Research-Focused Programs

 Vanderbilt Genomic Medicine (VGM) Training Program — VGM includes a major focus in pharmacogenomics, precision phenotyping, medical informatics, and disease-based genomics and builds on Vanderbilt’s decades-long strengths in critical enabling resources.
 The program has 29 highly collaborative and well-funded faculty preceptors who team up to provide both basic and clinical research training opportunities to both PhD-level and MD-level postdoctoral fellows.
 Program Director, Joshua C. Denny, MD, MS.

 We invite interested applicants to visit these sites for specific requirements and contact us if there are additional questions.
-Applications are being accepted for all programs for Fall 2019.
+Applications will open in Late September of 2019 for all programs for Fall 2020.
 Please encourage interested students and postdocs to promptly submit their application.

 CONTACTS: Program Directors (see above) for each program and Rischelle Jenkins for general questions about any of these programs.